devCracker/ScreenGuard-iOS/README.md

 ### ToDo:

   1. Fine tuning Topmost View's logic.
-  2. Go for Deep Test it compeltely in big app to make sure that it is not breaking any views.
+  2. Go for a Deep Testing compeltely in a big app to make sure that it is not breaking any views.
   3. Add a delegate method after screenshot is taken by listening apple's notification.

 ### Support: